shreyas66s/DegenToken66/README.md

 # DegenToken Project

-This project deploys an ERC20 token called "DegenToken" on the Avalanche Fuji Testnet.
-It demonstrates how to mint, burn, transfer tokens, and includes a special feature where users can redeem tokens for luxury cars.
+This project deploys an ERC20 token called "DegenToken" with the symbol "DGN" on the Avalanche Fuji Testnet.
+It demonstrates how to mint, burn, and transfer tokens, and includes a special feature where users can redeem tokens for luxury cars.

 ## Description